 A 7-foot center known for his relentless rebounding, defensive grit, and an endearing love of Disney theme parks and mascot confrontations.

-Robin Lopez entered the NBA alongside his twin brother Brook in 2008, but carved out a distinctly different identity.
-While Brook became an offensive focal point, Robin embraced the blue-collar role of an enforcer.
-With a signature flat-top haircut and a perpetual scowl during play, he was the archetypal hard-nosed center, setting bone-jarring screens, battling for offensive rebounds, and protecting the rim with physicality.
-His journeyman career, spanning nine teams, was a testament to his valued, specific skill set—every contender needed a big man willing to do the dirty work.
+Robin Lopez entered the NBA alongside his twin brother Brook in 2008, carving out a distinctly different identity.
+He embraced the blue-collar role of an enforcer with a signature flat-top haircut and a perpetual scowl during play.
+He set bone-jarring screens, battled for offensive rebounds, and protected the rim with physicality.
+His journeyman career spanned nine teams, a testament to his valued skill set.
 Off the court, the scowl vanished, revealing a quirky, artistic personality obsessed with Disney, comic books, and theme park lore.
-He was known for his elaborate drawings and his running, good-natured feuds with NBA mascots, turning him into a fan favorite far beyond his statistical contributions.
+His elaborate drawings and running, good-natured feuds with NBA mascots turned him into a fan favorite far beyond his statistical contributions.

 1981–1996